-I’ve talked a lot about using picture books to help teach character here at Our Journey Westward.
+I’ve talked a lot about using picture books to help teach good character qualities here at Our Journey Westward.
 For that matter, I’ve talked a lot about using picture books to teach, well, everything.
-In this post, Bill Peet character lessons are the picture book focus.
+In this post, we’ll focus on Bill Peet character lessons as you read through his wonderful picture books.

-There’s something special about a living picture book.
-The story, the characters, the message.
+There’s something special about a living picture book – the story, the characters, and the message.
 Without intimidation, children are drawn in and magic happens.

 Bill Peet is a favorite author around our house.
 His stories are often hilarious, include perfect personification, and the illustrations add so much to the storylines.
 Fortunately, many of his books are fantastic at demonstrating good and bad character qualities, too.